RunningContacts/SecureSisters/README.md

 **Disclaimer**
 This is being made as part of the 2023 Summer Namedapolooza Event.
 Please visit the repository for more details!

+We're excited to have you on board and thank you for using the Malicious Package Finder!
+Together, let's keep your OpenSource projects secure and free from vulnerabilities.
+Happy coding!